caraya/vtt-demos/video_captioning.md

 **Explanation of the cue above:**

 1. WEBVTT must be the first item on the file, on the first line and in a line of its own.
-It must be followed by a blank line
+Optionally there may be lines of metadata.
+This section must be followed by a blank line
-2. The name of the cue
+2. The name of the cue.
+This is also optional
 3. Immediately below the name of the cue come the beginning and end time for the cue expressed in hours:minutes:seconds:milliseconds format. **Hours, Minutes and Seconds must have 2 digits and be padded with zeros if necessary.
 Miliseconds must have 3 digits and be zero padded if not long enough**
 4. Optional Cue Settings separated from the time one or more SPACE or TAB characters
 5. The text for the cue

 ### Subtitles Tracks

 Subtitle Tracks are similar to Caption Tracks but are not meant to address accessibility issues as Captions are.
 Subtitle tracks are used primarily to convey the dialogue in a language other than the one being spoken in the video.
 Take, for example a Japanese movie where the subtitles translate the content to English.

 Subtitles are not expected to convey additional non-verbal cues.
-Once again, are only meant to provide a translation of the content being played although some delivery formats such as Blue Ray do not follow this recommendation.
+Once again, subtitles are only meant to provide a translation of the words being spoken although some delivery formats such as Blue Ray do not follow this recommendation.

 **What's the difference between captions and subtitles?**

 > The main difference is that subtitles usually only transcribe the spoken dialog, and are mainly aimed at people who are not hearing impaired, but lack fluency in the spoken language.
 Closed captions are aimed at the deaf and hearing impaired, who need additional non-verbal audio cues (such as "[GUN SHOT]" or "[SPOOKY MUSIC]") to be transcribed in the text.
 Closed captions are also useful for situations in which video is being shown but the sound is muted or difficult to hear, such as for a noisy bar, convention floor, video signage &amp; billboards, etc.

-> Subtitles which also contain these non-verbal cues are usually referred to as "SDH" (Subtitles for the Deaf and Hard of hearing) tracks, but for various reasons, closed captions are usually the preferred method of making video accessible for the deaf and hearing impaired.
-SDH subtitles tend to be used on video formats that do not support closed captioning, such as Blu-ray discs.

 > From <http://www.cpcweb.com/faq/>

 Other than the content for each type of track, HTML5 video structures the track element the same way.
 In the example below, the only difference are the <code>kind</code> attributes for each track.

 <pre><code>&lt;!-- This is the captions track --&gt;
 &lt;track kind="captions" lang="en" srclang="en" label="English" src="sintel.vtt" /&gt;